SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Introduction

 Our \saferedirector framework provides several practical advantages.
-First, it is model-agnostic, requiring neither access to model parameters nor any modification of the diffusion backbone.
+First, it requires neither access to model parameters nor any modification of the diffusion backbone.
 Second, it functions as a plug-and-play module, operating entirely at inference time through prompt embedding hooks.
-Third, it enables reliable and fine-grained semantic unlearning, exhibits resilience to adversarial and paraphrased prompts, and remains lightweight and scalable for large-scale deployment.
-Extensive empirical results demonstrate that \saferedirector achieves state-of-the-art forgetting effectiveness, preserves benign content quality, and robustly defends against adversarial attacks across diverse unlearning scenarios.
-Our main contributions are as follows: \begin{itemize} \item We propose \saferedirector, a plug-and-play prompt-level redirection framework that enables semantic unlearning without modifying the underlying diffusion model. \item We detect unsafe generation trajectories via a lightweight, multi-modal classifier by jointly analyzing text embeddings and latent representations at each generation step. \item We redirect the unsafe generation via a redirector module that implements latent-conditioned, token-wise semantic guidance, combining learned token masks and adaptive scaling for precise and effective intervention. \item Extensive experiments demonstrating that \saferedirector achieves state-of-the-art performance in unlearning effectiveness, semantic and visual quality preservation, adversarial robustness, and generalizability across diverse models and unlearning tasks. \end{itemize}
+Third, it enables fine-grained semantic unlearning, improves robustness to adversarial and paraphrased prompts, and introduces limited deployment overhead.
+Extensive empirical results demonstrate that \saferedirector achieves state-of-the-art forgetting effectiveness, preserves benign content quality, and robustly defends against attacks across evaluated unlearning scenarios.
+Our main contributions are as follows: \begin{itemize}[leftmargin=15pt, itemsep=5pt, topsep=2pt, parsep=0pt, partopsep=0pt] \item We propose \saferedirector, a plug-and-play prompt-level redirection framework that enables semantic unlearning without modifying the underlying diffusion model. \item We detect unsafe generation trajectories via a lightweight, multi-modal classifier by jointly analyzing text embeddings and latent representations at each generation step. \item We redirect the unsafe generation via a redirector module that implements latent-conditioned, token-wise semantic guidance, combining learned token masks and adaptive scaling for precise and effective intervention. \item Extensive experiments demonstrate that \saferedirector achieves state-of-the-art performance in unlearning effectiveness, semantic and visual quality preservation, adversarial robustness, and transferability across the evaluated Stable Diffusion-compatible variants and unlearning tasks. \end{itemize}